-People and Research Together (PaRT)
+People and Research Together (PaRT) network

 Bowel Research UK has a nationwide network of individuals from all walks of life who share an interest in bowel disease.
 Studies have shown that involving people in this way strengthens the success of research projects.
-Over 1,600 people are involved in the programme and have the opportunity to contribute their experience and knowledge to a wide range of studies.
+Over 1,200 people are involved in the programme and have the opportunity to contribute their experience and knowledge to a wide range of studies supporting our research interests.
+Participants engage in various ways, from telling us what the priorities for research should be, to helping shape our research strategy, to guiding researchers in external projects through participation in focus groups.